dinotudor/task-manager-backend/README.md

 - POST "/projects/:id/tasks" - given **title** and **id** of a project, store a new task inside tasks array

 #### Middlewares

+- Check if user exists by its ID
+- Keep track of number of requests made and console log them

+#####

+_scripts_

+yarn dev - nodemon index.js